-If you’re planning on doing any networking – something that is often very important to training businesses – you will need plenty of business cards to hand out at events; this will give you credibility in the eyes of the people you meet.
+If you’re planning on doing any networking – something that is often very important to training businesses – you will need business cards to hand out at events; this will give you credibility in the eyes of the people you meet.
 There are some really affordable business card design and printing services – moo.com and vistaprint.co.uk are both popular.

 In Part 2 of this start-up checklist for freelance trainers, we’ll be looking at things you might choose to do once your business is up and running.